To date, Plan Managers have had the reasonable and necessary checklists, ensuring that any expenditure:

 - does not replace other established community supports.

-Now, with the release of the NDIS Plan Management guide, the role of NDIS plan management has been further defined with plan managers being encouraged to hang up the checklists, and focus rather on implementing what is actually stated in the Individualised Plan (“Plan”).
+Now, with the release of the NDIS Plan Management guide, Plan Manager responsibilities have been further defined.
+As a result, Plan Managers are being encouraged to hang up checklists.
+Focusing instead on implementing what is actually stated in the Individualised Plan (“Plan”).
+The NDIS Plan Management Guidelines state:

 “A Plan Manager, or Support Coordinator does not extend to determining whether supports or services which have been purchased are ‘reasonable and necessary’.”